dyo/dyo/README.md

 ### Events

 1. Additional support for the `handleEvent` interface.
-2. Event listeners `this` points to the closest `Component` instance by default.
+2. Event listeners `this` defaults to the closest `Component` relegating the need to `.bind`

 ### Errors

 1. Cascading error boundaries with `componentDidCatch`.
-3. Additional support for rendering/returning an error state from `componentDidCatch`.
+3. Additional support for recovering from an error state from `componentDidCatch` return signature.

 ### setState

-1. Additionally returning an `Object` is equivalent to calling `this.setState`.
+1. Optionally returning an `Object` is equivalent to calling `this.setState`.
+2. Additional support for `this.setState(Promise)`

 ### Context

 1. `getChildContext` supports context updates.
-2. `context` cascades without the need for `contextTypes` or `childContextTypes`.
-3. `context` cascades irrespective of `shouldComponentUpdate`.
+3. `context` cascades irrespective of `shouldComponentUpdate` or `contextTypes` and `childContextTypes`.

 ### Lifecycle

-1. additinonal support for lifecycles on function components.
+1. Function components lifecycles.
-2. additional support for async `componentDidUnmount`.
+2. Additional support for async `componentDidUnmount` and async `getInitialState`
-3. additional support for async `getInitialState`.

 ### Children